erickveil/erickveil.github.com/_posts/2023-09-04-How-To-Design-a-MVI-Project-pt2.md

 We might need to add the necessary dependencies and enable Compose in the build.gradle (module-level) file.

-To enable Jetpack Compose, ensure you have the following in our module-level `build.gradle`:
+To enable Jetpack Compose, make sure you have the following in our module-level `build.gradle`:

 1. **Add the Compose Compiler dependency:** This is required for Compose to work.
-Ensure you're using a version compatible with our Kotlin version.
+Make sure you're using a version compatible with our Kotlin version.

     ```groovy
     buildFeatures {